yogevh022/travelier-proj/README.md

 sorting,
 debounced search on Deal name,

-does NOT implement pagination, filtering, any validation, operator IDs
+does NOT implement pagination, filtering, any validation, operator IDs. and its ugly!